 In your planner, leave clear instructions for beneficiaries to roll your account balance directly to a correctly titled account.
 Recommend that beneficiaries seek advice from an expert in retirement-plan succession.
 Otherwise, they may be required to withdraw the money immediately (paying the associated taxes) and lose the benefits of tax-deferred retirement savings.

+A trust.
 Naming your living trust as beneficiary is not recommended:

 • Retirement funds are already exempt from probate (as long as there is a valid beneficiary on the account).